COINtoolbox/RESSPECT/docs/pre_processing.rst

     >> snid = header['objid'].values[4]

-Now that you have selected on object, you can fit its light curve using the `LightCurve class <https://actsnclass.readthedocs.io/en/resspect/api/actsnclass.LightCurve.html#actsnclass.LightCurve>`_ :
+Now that you have selected on object, you can fit its light curve using the `LightCurve class <https://resspect.readthedocs.io/en/resspect/api/resspect.LightCurve.html#resspect.LightCurve>`_ :

 .. code-block:: python
     :linenos:

-    >>> from actsnclass.fit_lightcurves import LightCurve
+    >>> from resspect.fit_lightcurves import LightCurve

     >>> path_to_lightcurves = '~/RESSPECT_PERFECT_V2_TRAIN_LIGHTCURVES.tar.gz'